 The Female Health Company manufactures, markets and sells the FC2 female condom.
 FC2 is the only currently available product under a woman's control, approved by the U.S. Food and Drug Administration (FDA) and cleared by the World Health Organization (WHO) for purchase by U.N. agencies that provides dual protection against unintended pregnancy and sexually transmitted infections ("STIs"), including HIV/AIDS.
 The Company's first generation product was the FC1 female condom, a Class III medical device approved by FDA in 1993.
 In October 2009, production of FC1 ceased.
-Although no longer produced, the Company retains its ownership of certain world-wide rights to FC1, as well as various patents, regulatory approvals and other intellectual property related to FC1.
+Although no longer produced, the Company retains its ownership of certain worldwide rights to FC1, as well as various patents, regulatory approvals and other intellectual property related to FC1.
 The Company's second generation product, FC2, has been available internationally since 2007 and in the U.S. since 2009 after it was approved by the FDA as a Class III medical device.
+To date, FHC has manufactured and sold approximately 317 million FC1 and FC2 female condoms.